 But Shyamalatha really does plan.
 For a whole month, she gathers supplies: books, tupperware, containers, school supplies, stickers, makeup, purses, plants, clothes, food, and anything else she can get for people (and even animals!) in her community.
 She plans out 40 or 50 acts of kindness to make sure she has enough for the whole month, as she usually does more than one act of kindness a day.
 She also plans her days around doing acts of kindness between meetings and work.

 Gave Pens, pencils, scales, notebooks, crayons and all the stationary items to Tejaswini, a 9th standard student/ our watchman’s daughter with a request to take whatever needs and distribute the rest to others.#RandomActsOfKindness #BeKind #Stationary pic.twitter.com/suCCR6OFeh

 — Shyamalatha Devi (@shyamalathadevi) December 17, 2020

-She loves seeing people react to the gifts she brings.
-This year, Shyamalatha encouraged her friends and family to donate gently used sarees to give to women in nearby huts.
-After washing and ironing, Shyamalatha tried for several days to deliver the sarees, “These women leave for work before 6am and return late at night.”
-Finally she was able to give the sarees to their new owners.
+Shyamalatha loves seeing people react to the gifts she brings.
+This year, she encouraged her friends and family to donate gently used sarees to give to women in nearby huts.
+After washing and ironing, Shyamalatha tried for several days to deliver the sarees but couldn’t quite catch them, “These women leave for work before 6 am and return late at night.”
+Finally, she was able to give the sarees to their new owners.
 “People are so surprised, they say ‘This stuff really happens?’”

 “I want to reach out to every kind of person,” Shyamalatha says.
-That’s why she seeks out garbage collectors, sanitation staff, students, the elderly, people experiencing homelessness, people living in huts or slums, construction workers, and people who identify as third gender.
-“I want everyone to feel a little hopeful.”
+That’s why she seeks out garbage collectors, sanitation staff, students, the elderly, people experiencing homelessness, people living in huts or slums, construction workers, and people who identify as third-gender.
+“I want everyone to feel a little hopeful,” Shyamalatha says.